Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 where $\theta_i$ is the angle between the two segments of $\HCQ$ incident on $\Hbq_i$.
 Thus, $K_E$ is the total discrete curvature of $\HCQ$, normalized by the target curve length.

-Since $\HCQ$ is embedded in $\CM$, we can also compute discrete \emph{geodesic} curvature, computed as the deviation from the straightest geodesic for a curve on surface.
-Using a signed $\theta^g_i$ defined at each point $\Hbq_i$ via Polthier and Schmies's definition~\shortcite{polthier2006straightest}, we compute \emph{normalized geodesic curvature} as
+Since $\HCQ$ is embedded in $\CM$, we can also compute discrete \emph{geodesic} curvature, computed as the deviation from the straightest geodesic on a surface.
+Using a signed $\theta^g_i$ defined at each point $\Hbq_i$ \cite{polthier2006straightest}, we compute \emph{normalized geodesic curvature} as

 Finally, we define fairness~\cite{arora2017experimental, mccrae2008sketching} as a first-order variation in geodesic curvature, thus defining the \emph{normalized fairness deficiency} as